TnTo/awesome-research/README.md

 * LanguageTool
 * Grammarly

 ## Journal management systems
 * [Open Journal Systems](https://pkp.sfu.ca/ojs/) 🔓 - Journal management, from submission to peer review and publishing
 * [PubPub](https://www.pubpub.org/) 🔓 - Journal management, from crowd editing, to peer review and publishing

+## Open Science
+### Open peer review and research integrity
+* [PubPeer](https://pubpeer.com/) - An archive of comments to articles to point out errors and strange choices.
+In other words a post-publication peer-review site
+* [Retraction Watch](https://retractionwatch.com/) 🔓 - A blog on retracted papers which maintains a dataset of retracted papers
+### Learning Resources
+* [Open Science MOOC](https://opensciencemooc.eu/) - Legacy resource on open science.
+Appear to not be managed anymore